-2018 Update: We still think this is a great round up of resources for lifting for women, but you may also want to check out our post about how to stay fit in winter.
+2020 Update: We still think this is a great round up of resources for lifting for women, but you may also want to check out our more recent discussions on exercise, including our roundup of the best streaming workouts to do at home.

 Do you lift weights?
 I’ve noticed a TON of readers mentioning how weight lifting and strength training “changed their lives,” and so I thought it might be a good idea to round up some of the oft-cited resources to learn more about it, and have a discussion in one place.
 As I’ve mentioned before I’ve been a fan of heavy toning videos like Jari Love, but doing deadlifts or squats with serious weights is an idea I’m only getting used to now.
 (I’m even pondering joining a gym again!)
 I thought I’d round up some of the resources most readers have recommended: